FanqianYin/omicstoolkits/README.md

 ## Development history

-Under development: Differential expression analysis or haiyou
+Under development: Differential expression analysis, data normalization

 7/30/2020  Consensus_Cluster_Analysis: an toolkit focus on sample-based subtyping by using consensus clustering result of multi-clustering algorithms.

 ## Version history

-**Current version: v0.1.1**
+**Current version: v0.1.2**

+v0.1.2  10/27/2020

+Add methods for QC-based or QC-free data normalization (could be used at metabolomic or proteomic data, or other similar dataset)

 v0.1.1  8/2/2020